 Modern Records of Atmospheric Methane (CH4) and a 2000-year Ice-core Record from Law Dome, Antarctica

 This page provides an introduction and links to records of atmospheric methane (CH4) over the last 2000 years, emphasizing large data bases each representing currently active stations.
 Records in recent decades (time period depending on location) have been obtained from samples of ambient-air at remote locations, which represent global atmospheric conditions rather than influences of local sources.
 The longer (2000-year) record is from the Law Dome ice core in Antarctica.
-The ice-core record has been merged with modern annual data from Cape Grim, Tasmania to provide a 2000-year record.
+The ice-core record has been merged with modern annual data from Cape Grim, Tasmania to provide a 2000-year record ending with the most recent data.
 A spline function has been fit to the data to provide a continuous time series of annual values.
-Longer-term records from Antarctic ice cores, back to 800,000 years before present, are available at http://cdiac.ornl.gov//trends/atm_meth/ice_core_methane.html.
+Longer-term records from Antarctic ice cores, back to 800,000 years before present, are available here.

 The following organizations have current data from multiple sites.

 - The Advanced Global Atmospheric Gases Experiment (AGAGE) and its European counterpart, the System for Observation of halogenated Greenhouse gases in Europe (SOGE)

 - The Commonwealth Scientific and Industrial Research Organization (CSIRO) of Australia, particularly David Etheridge who suggested the Law Dome data be included, and who provided it